PeterKamphuis/FAT/README.md

 The velocity resolution of the data cubes.
 If set to zero the code assume that the instrumental dispersion is equal to a (1.2*channel)/2*SQRT(2ln2) otherwise (1+vresolution)*channel/2*SQRT(2ln2).
 That is, if set to 1 it assumes Hanning smoothing.
 Default=1.

+        maps_output = 2

+A parameter to control the amount of outpur created by FAT.
+0.= all possible output (This is a lot), 1= all steps model + maps + def files, 2 = Final model + maps + def files for steps + logs, 3 = Only final model def + logs.
+Default = 2

 The following parameters are predominantly set for testing the code and normally best left to their defaults, i.e. unset.

         testing=0